flisanp/ms1-ceramic-studio/README.md

 # Testing

 #### Manually Testing
 - Logo image in header navigates back to Home page on every site.
+This was clear to everyone who tested the site.
 - Links in navbar takes you to the correct pages.
 - Hover effect on links in navbar.
 - Action effect on actual site your visiting.